Campus Life: Academic Dishonesty & Integrity Policy

 - Allowing one or two people in a group project do all of the work;

-- Presenting as one's own, for academic evaluation, the ideas, representations, or words of another person or persons without customary and prper acknowledgement of sources;
+- Presenting as one's own, for academic evaluation, the ideas, representations, or words of another person or persons without customary and proper acknowledgment of sources;

 - Fabricating data from empirical research;